Probing thermal fluctuations through scalar test particles: Velocity dispersions induced by the field fluctuations

 \subsection{Boundary-induced dispersions}

 The pure thermal contribution to the velocity dispersions described by Eq. (\ref{eq14}) does not change when a boundary is added to the system.
 However, two other contributions will be activated by the presence of the boundary, which are those anticipated in Eq. (\ref{eq10}).
-Thus, the particle could be already immersed in the scalar gas when the wall is placed.
+Thus, the boundary effects can in principle be detected separately, either by removing the well known pure thermal contribution in the final outcomes or by means of a setup arrangement -- the particle could be already immersed in the scalar gas when the wall is placed.
 In such cases the thermal contribution would be just a constant late-time value, which can be made small for switching times long enough.
 Henceforth, we now investigate the boundary contributions to the dispersions, which consist of the modified vacuum contribution and a mixed term.
 The former one was investigated in a previous work \cite{Camargo2019}, while the later unveils the important interplay between boundary and thermal effects.
 Hence, we define

 The calculations of the above dispersions are analogous as for the thermal case, but with $\Delta \x$ replaced by $\hat{\Delta} \x$.
 The introduction of the reflecting boundary breaks the isotropy of the velocity fluctuations, with the perpendicular direction to it being different from the others.